How can you avoid extra roaming costs when using your mobile phone outside of the US? Read on to use your phone abroad.

 It’s important to make sure that your phone is compatible with the phone carrier networks in the country that you are traveling to.
 Your phone might for example work when making voice calls, but you may find that you are not able to send text messages, or send and receive data in any way.
 Avoid issues by checking with your US mobile phone provider before you depart.

-Make sure to be aware of how to track your phone usage when going abroad.
+It’s handy to know how to track your phone usage when going abroad.
 This way you can stay within your phone data usage plan.
 This helps to avoid unexpected additional charges while abroad.
 Be aware of the fact that delays in processing international roaming fees may cause your extra costs to show up on your phone bill at a (much) later date.